byu-cs-236-classroom-templates/project-3/README.md

 ## Developer Setup

 The `vscode` extensions for developing Project 3 are already installed as part of Project 0.
 You should not need to install any new extensions.
 You do need to set up the project locally on your machine.
-The below steps outline the process that is similar to what you did in Project 2 ony with additional files to copy over.
+The below steps outline the process that is similar to what you did in Project 2, emphasizing additional files to copy over.

 1. Clone the repository to your machine.
 Accepting the Project 3 assignment on GitHub classroom creates a repository for your submission.
 You need to clone that repository to your machine.
 Copy the URL generated after accepting the assignment and in a terminal on your machine in a sensible location.
 From an integrated terminal, type `git clone \<URL\>` where `\<URL\>` is the one you copied.
 Or open a new vscode window, select _Clone Git Repository_, and paste the URL you copied.
 If you followed the URL to GitHub, then you can recopy the URL using the "<> Code ▼" button.
 1. Create and activate a virtual environment in the project directory.
 Revisit Project 0 for a reminder on how to create the virtual environment.
 There is also a _cheat sheet_ at [learningsuite.byu.edu](https://learningsuite.byu.edu) _Content_ &rarr; _Projects_ &rarr; _Projects Cheat Sheet_.